Departs Dublin Tourism on Suffolk Street, outside the old stone church at 6:50 am daily

 Please arrive 10 mins before departure!

 This fantastic tour leaves from Dublin 7 days a week at 6:50 am and you are back in Dublin by 7:30 at the latest that evening.
 We choose a circular route so that you do not see the same scenery twice the whole day.
 This gives you the opportunity to see new things each time you look out the window.
 It is important for us that you get time off the bus during the day so we try and maximise your off the bus experience as much as possible.
-You will be travelling the width of Ireland, ok, not the biggest country in the world but it will take roughly 3 hours to get over to the city of Limerick.
+YOu will be travelling directly south to visit Cork city.
 The detailed itinerary is below.